 Enrollment Services Center

-Each fall and spring semester a registration day is held for currently enrolled students to register for the following semester.
-There are no classes held during the day as faculty and staff are dedicated to assisting students with their course registration for the next semester.
+Each fall and spring semester a registration day is held for you to register for the following semester.
+There are no classes held during the day as faculty and staff are dedicated to assisting you with your course registration for the next semester.
 Check the academic calendar for exact dates.
-Registration day is the first opportunity for students to enroll in courses for the upcoming semester.
+Registration day is the first opportunity for you to enroll in courses for the upcoming semester.
 After that day, registration is open to both currently enrolled and new students until the start of classes.

-Students should meet with their advisor prior to registration day to make their plans for the upcoming semester.
-Currently enrolled students are encouraged to register for classes on registration day or shortly thereafter to obtain the best possible schedule of courses.
-If schedule changes are necessary later on, students can work with an advisor to add and drop courses before classes begin.
+You should meet with your advisor prior to registration day to make your plans for the upcoming semester.
+You are encouraged to register for classes on registration day or shortly thereafter to obtain the best possible schedule of courses.
+If schedule changes are necessary later on, you can work with an advisor to add and drop courses before classes begin.

 Degree Programs and Requirements

 Check your degree program requirements using the Online Catalog.

 You must complete course prerequisites prior to the start of classes.
 At the time of advance registration you may preregister for the course as long as you are currently enrolled in the prerequisite.
 If you do not successfully complete the prerequisite for a course you are registered for in advance, you will be removed from the course.
 You must obtain instructor permission to register for any course you have bot met the prerequisite for.

 If you wish to change your schedule by adding, dropping, or withdrawing from a course, complete a change of schedule form and go to the Enrollment Services Center for processing.
 If you are a continuing student authorized by your advisor to register online, you may change your schedule using myTC3 prior to the start of classes.
 The College offers courses in a variety of academic sessions with different start and end dates.
 Refer to the Academic Calendar for dates.